Characteristics of Families Served by the Child Care and Development Fund (CCDF) Based on Preliminary FY2019 Data

 - For 20 States and Territories, 50 < 85 percent of providers were regulated

 - For 5 States and Territories, 25 < 50 percent of providers were regulated

 - For 3 States and Territories less than 25 percent of providers were regulated

-Note: at the time of the preliminary aggregation, American Samoa, Puerto Rico, and Virgin Islands had not submitted data on provider type or regulation status, so these three Territories are not included in the counts.
+Note: at the time of the preliminary aggregation, American Samoa and Virgin Islands had not submitted data on provider type or regulation status, so these two Territories are not included in the counts.